caiton1/CS386-Meal-Creation-App/Reports/Report06_Group2.md

 ## 1. Summary of Activities
 **Group:** Created a list of classes with attributes that are associated with them on the whiteboard so we can start making the UML class diagram.

 **Connor Aiton:** Suggested classes for the diagram and related attributes for the deliverable.
-Will be working on setting up a cost effective/simple infrastructure to run the website and database on.
+Will be working on setting up a cost effective/simple infrastructure to run the stack on, we will be using firebase after a consensus.
+Reformatted, proof-read and updated the key requirnments to be consistant with our new model and uploaded deliverable 3 to github.
+Updated Deliverable 2 stakeholders to be consistant more consistant with the diagram and key requirnments.

 **Jared Brotamonte:** Helped the team create lists of classes and a list of attributes towards those classes for deliverable 3.